 The intentions book has signatures from Gipsy Woman, Wind Chime and Foxy Lady with no hut pass number filled in.
 Am I being too school marm to let this annoy me?
 The point of the book is to track our whereabouts and last place known to have been.
 It also tracks numbers and if we’ve paid for the hut.
 Writing in a trail name smacks of self absorption and conceit, but maybe that’s just me showing my age.

-It’s old with bunks three-stories high, but the crowd has a good energy and we all knock out by 8.
+It’s all wood with bunks three-stories high, but the crowd has a good energy and we all knock out by 8.

 Last night Alex said he’d place my age between 50 and 60.
 Ouch!
 You should always lie to women-of-a-certain-age.
 He then added, “But you hike like a 25 year old.”
 Well, I don’t keep their pace, but I am holding up well and enjoy putting in very long days to take advantage of this lovely weather as long as it lasts.